AgateHQ/axate-developer-docs/docs/wordpress-api.md

 That means within the single.php we will remove the wp-content tag that

-There can be further steps to secure API access, so that it can be private only to Agate servers and therefore guarantee that only a request from us would be treated as a condition to reveal content, but these require custom development, feel free to get in touch with us and we can always work on a solution together.
+There can be further steps to secure API access, so that it can be private only to Axate servers and therefore guarantee that only a request from us would be treated as a condition to reveal content, but these require custom development, feel free to get in touch with us and we can always work on a solution together.